 The Utilities Department's OGI Monitoring Program requires all restaurants, food service and auto repair facilities to maintain and clean their grease traps and oil/water separators at least annually.
 These OGI's are sampled and inspected every six months.
 If test results indicate the pretreatment limits are exceeded, the customer is notified of an applicable monthly surcharge in writing.
 In order to comply and avoid the surcharge, the customer must have the trap cleaned and provide proof (legible copy of invoice or cleaning manifest) and test results from an independent certified laboratory indicating compliance limits have been met to the Water Utilities Department Pretreatment Coordinator prior to the date indicated on the notification letter.

-The purpose of the pretreatment program is to prevent the introduction of pollutants into the wastewater collection and transmission system.
-This is important to prevent interference with the treatment process, avoid damage to equipment, or harm to workers, the public and the environment.
+The purpose of the pretreatment program is to block the introduction of pollutants, which can cause damage to the equipment and interfere with the wastewater treatment process, from entering the wastewater collection system.
+The program is important in preventing harm to workers, the public, wastewater equipment and the environment.

 WHAT IS PRETREATMENT?

 Pretreatment is a requirement placed on some commercial and industrial wastewater customers to provide treatment of the wastewater prior to discharging to the wastewater collection system.
-For example: grease traps, oil/water separators, chemical neutralization, cyclone grit separators are a few methods of pretreatment.
+For example: grease traps, oil/water separators, chemical neutralization and cyclone grit separators are a few methods of pretreatment.

 WHY IS PRETREATMENT REQUIRED?

 To comply with Federal and State regulations and statutes.
 The program is administered through the Palm Beach County (PBC) Sewers and Sewage Disposal Ordinance, PBC Environmental Control 1 and Palm Beach County Water Utilities Department (PBCWUD) Uniform Policies and Procedures (UPAP).
 The laws were enacted to protect human health and safety by limiting or prohibiting hazardous discharges to the collection system.

 WHEN DID THE PRETREATMENT PROGRAM BECOME EFFECTIVE?

 The program became effective with the approval of the PBC Sewer Use Ordinance by the Board of County Commissioners in 1996.
 The State of Florida’s Department of Environmental Protection (FDEP) mandated pretreatment programs in 1997.